Singapore-Cambridge GCE Normal Level

 The Singapore-Cambridge General Certificate of Education Normal Level (or Singapore-Cambridge GCE N-Level) examination is a national examination held annually in Singapore.
 It is taken after four years in the Normal (Academic) or Normal (Technical) stream.
-For subjects examined in English and foreign languages, the examining authority are the University of Cambridge Local Examinations Syndicate.
+For subjects examined in English and foreign languages, the examining authority is Cambridge International Education (CIE).
 For localised language subjects, the examining authority is the Ministry of Education (MOE).

 The Singapore-Cambridge General Certificate of Education Normal Level examination is sub-categorised into Normal (Academic) Level (N(A) Level) and Normal (Technical) Level (N(T) Level), catering to candidates under the Normal (Academic) (abbreviated as N(A)) and Normal (Technical) (abbreviated as N(T)) streams respectively.

 Singapore-Cambridge GCE Normal (Academic) Level

 The General Certificate of Education Normal (Academic) Level (or GCE N(A)-Level) examinations are taken by Secondary 4 students in the Normal (Academic) stream normally in September and October of the year.
 Students would normally receive their results by the mid to end of December in the same year they sat for the examinations and their grades are reflected as per the grading system below.
 Most Normal (Academic) students are offered at least 5 subjects, but may range to as many as 6 or 7 depending on the electives they take on and the school they are in.
 Mandatory subjects for Normal (Academic) students include English Language, Mathematics (Syllabus A), Mother Tongue Language, Combined Sciences and Combined Humanities.
 Although most students are encouraged to take Mother Tongue as a mandatory subject, some students may still choose to be exempt from Mother Tongue depending on varying circumstances, although the margin of exempted students are relatively minimal.